 But on the way home I got to thinking: maybe she’s right!

-It’s not just men who won’t try something new unless they feel safe about it, it’s all of us.
+It’s not just men — it’s all of us — who won’t try something new unless they feel safe about it

-When you’re doing marketing and explaining to your customers the service or product you’re offering, you must help them to understand everything that’s involved with it:
+When you’re explaining to your customers the service or product you’re offering, you must help them to understand everything that’s involved with it:

 - what it does

 - what it doesn’t do

 - who it’s for and who it’s not for